yaw277/slire/README.md

 `create(entity: CreateInput, options?: { mergeTrace?: any }): Promise<string>`

-Creates a new entity in the repository.
-Returns the generated ID for the created entity.
-The repository automatically generates a unique ID, applies configured scope values, and generates all system-managed fields (timestamps, version, trace context if enabled).
-While `CreateInput` allows managed fields to be present in the input for convenience, system fields are ignored and scope fields are validated - the operation fails if provided scope values don't match the repository's configured scope.
-The optional `mergeTrace` parameter allows adding operation-specific trace context that gets merged with the repository's base trace context.
+Creates a new entity.
+Generates an ID, applies scope values, and sets managed fields (timestamps, version, and trace if enabled).
+Managed system fields present in the input are ignored; scope fields are validated and must match the repository’s scope or the operation fails.
+Returns the generated ID.
+Use `options.mergeTrace` to add per‑operation trace context that is merged with the repository’s base trace.

+Firestore notes:
+- Slire expects path‑scoped collections; scope is validated on writes.
+- When soft delete is enabled, documents are created with `_deleted: false` so reads can filter server‑side with `where('_deleted', '==', false)` (Firestore cannot query "field does not exist").

 Note: This method delegates to `createMany` internally and can therefore throw `CreateManyPartialFailure` under the same conditions (for a single-entity batch, see below).